-To avoid damage and compromising the integrity of the structure, no bulk samples of the brick mortar were collected.
-Prior to renovation/demolition, concrete brick mortar should be examined and tested for asbestos content.
-Concrete block mortar should therefore be considered to contain asbestos until bulk samples and analysis proves otherwise.
+No bulk samples of the brick mortar were collected to avoid damage and compromising the structure's integrity.
+Concrete brick mortar should be examined and tested for asbestos before renovating or demolishing.
+Concrete block mortar should, therefore, be considered to contain asbestos until bulk samples and analysis until proven otherwise.